System Development Life Cycle: From Idea to Implementation

 The developers create a mockup before starting to work on the project itself.
 This ensures that it is feasible.
 It’s feature list is limited in comparison to the intended result.
 These mockups are shown to the client and if they are satisfied, they are transformed into a complete application.

-Adhering to an SDLC process makes your work more efficient by breaking it down into separate parts.
+Adhering to a system development life cycle process makes your work more efficient by breaking it down into separate parts.
 The seven stages take the client’s idea from an intangible concept to a complete functional product.
 Regardless of the methodology you choose, having a systematic approach makes software development more organized, streamlined, and easier to evaluate.